donapieppo/wikidata_db_reconciliation/README.md

 Now you can also remove the `wikidata/data` dir that contains the dump.

+The size of the `wikidata.db` file is about 2.5G and contains something like 10 millions of person and 14 millions of names.

 ## Use the library

 The following snippet asks to reconciliate the string `martin scorsese` with